-As soon as you become aware that HB has stopped for a claimant you need to contact them to find out why it's stopped and help them ensure they receive any HB that they are entitled to and get the payments re-instated if this is possible.
+As soon as you become aware that HB has stopped for a claimant you need to contact them to find out why it's stopped.

 If the HB payments have stopped because a working age claimant (or one of a mixed age couple) has had a change in their circumstances, then you will need to work out whether this means they now need to claim Universal Credit instead.
 See "who has to claim UC"

-If the HB has stopped because they have claimed UC, this is because the LA will have received a "Stop Notice" from the UC dept. Unless this was in error (eg they "fail" the SDP Gateway
+If the HB has stopped because they have claimed UC, this is because the LA will have received a "Stop Notice" from the DWP.
+Unless this was in error (eg they 'live in 'specified' or 'temporary' accommodation, or "fail" the SDP Gateway

 ) they will not be able to go back onto HB.

-If they do need to claim Universal Credit instead then it is worth ensuring that they have received their full HB entitlement ie right up to the day before they claimant- including any two week run-on (click here
+If they have had a change in circumstances that means they do need to claim Universal Credit*, then it is worth ensuring that they have received their full HB entitlement ie right up to the day before they claimed UC- including any two week run-on (click here

 ) that they may be entitled to.